-Please refer to the government website for the most up to date information for September 2020 entry.
+Please refer to the government website for up to date information on part-time maintenance loans for September 2020 entry.

 Eligible coursesThe following part-time courses meet the course eligibility criteria at Leeds: